gohugoio/hugo/content/en/methods/page/Eq.md

   signatures: [PAGE1.Eq PAGE2]
 ---

-In this contrived example from a single page template, we list all pages in the current section except for the current page.
+In this contrived example from a single template, we list all pages in the current section except for the current page.

 ```go-html-template
 {{ $currentPage := . }}